-Students learn how to engage with dramatic works as both artists and audience through the use of critical literacies.
+Students learn how to engage with dramatic works as both artists and audience using critical literacies.
 The study of drama develops students' knowledge, skills and understanding in the making of and responding to dramatic works to help them realise their creative and expressive potential as individuals.
 Students learn to pose and solve problems, and work independently and collaboratively.